Pathomation/pma_php/doc/files/lib_pathomation.php.txt

 }

 /**
-Helper class.
-Developers should never access this class directly (but may recognize some helper functions they wrote themselves once upon a time)
+* Helper class.
+Developers should never access this class directly (but may recognize some helper functions they wrote themselves once upon a time)*
 */
 class PMA {
-	/** returns the current version of the library (2.0.0.11) */ const version = "2.0.0.11";
+	/** returns the current version of the library (2.0.0.12) */ const version = "2.0.0.12";

 	/** Internal use only */
 	public static function ends_with($wholestring, $suffix)